If you live or work in a city, you’ll have specific requirements for a car to make life that little bit easier and more comfortable.

 Dislikes: Absolutely nothing, not one nut or bolt or millimetre of it.

 You can probably tell by the quirky name, that the Volkswagen up! is going to be a fun drive, but it’s also very practical.
-It’s a small car, but not as small as some other city cars so you won’t feel cramped in the up!
+It’s another of the best small city cars, but not as small as some so you won’t feel cramped in the VW up!.
 While there isn’t a huge amount of boot space, there’s still plenty of room for the kids… and all of their gadgets and gear!

 If you mostly drive in the city, but you also get further afield now and again, then the VW up! is likely to suit you well as it’s pretty versatile.
 It has a tight turning circle, making it ideal for negotiating the city traffic.
 It’s also easy to park.

-Perhaps one of the best aspects of the up! is the fuel economy – making it a wise choice if you’re looking for a new car with low running costs.
+Perhaps one of the best aspects of the up!, as with most on our list of best city cars, is the fuel economy, often an important factor when considering what car to buy – making it a wise choice if you’re looking for a new car with low running costs.

 John’s Verdict 9/10